-The plan supports a local map amendment to rezone the single-family residential properties near Robindale Drive, if these property owners initiate assembly for a consolidated redevelopment of higher-density residential uses, such as townhouses, stacked townhouses or a small apartment building.
+The plan recommends rezoning two singlefamily residential properties near Robindale Drive.
+12607 and 12615 Veirs Mill Road from R-60 to CRN 1.5, C-0.0, R-1.5, H-45.
+In addition, the plan supports a future floating zone application for the single-family residential properties that directly abut 12607 and 12615 Veirs Mill Road, bordered by Adrian Street to the north and Robindale Drive to the east. if these property owners initiate assembly for a consolidated redevelopment of higher-density residential uses, such as townhouses, stacked townhouses or a small apartment building.
 This limited redevelopment promotes investment in the community, provides an improved transition between the high-rise apartments and the residential community, supplies additional housing options and supports existing and future transit.